 Biofeedback : a method of learning to modify a particular bodily function, by monitoring it with the aid of an electronic device that may produce sight or sound signals.
 Pelvic floor biofeedback may help some patients who have an underlying pelvic floor neuromuscular dysfunction.

-Biological therapy: treatment to stimulate or restore the ability of the immune system to fight infection and disease -- also called immunotherapy.
+Biological therapy: treatment to stimulate or restore the ability of the immune system to fight infection and disease.
+This is also called immunotherapy, in some cases.

 Biopsy: removal of a sample of tissue for study, usually under a microscope.
 A physician uses ultrasound to guide a small needle into areas of the prostate where abnormalities are detected.
 The needle is used to collect cells or tissue samples of the prostate.
 Usually six to fourteen biopsies are taken to sample various areas of the prostate.
 The tissue samples are then analyzed in a laboratory to help physicians diagnose a variety of disorders and diseases in the prostate.